flagshipcompany/shopify-app-public/README.md

 If for any reason, your token gets deleted, you will be redirected to this page if you ever access the app, as your token does not exist and is not considered valid.
 You will need to create a new token if you wish to continue using the app.

-## Getting Started With the SmartShip app
+## Getting Started With the Flagship for Shopify app
 Here are the menu options that can be done in the app

 ![Main Menu](img/main_menu.png)

 * **Pending Orders**
-Allows you to complete orders using SmartShip and dispatch them
+Allows you to complete orders using SmartShip and dispatch them.
 * **Prepared Orders**
-Allows you to view dispatched shipments, request documents and view the shipment overview (done on the SmartShip site)
+Allows you to view dispatched shipments, request documents and view the shipment overview (done on the SmartShip site).
 * **Pickups**
-Allows you to schedule pickups for dispatched shipments, view pickups and cancel scheduled pickups
+Allows you to schedule pickups for dispatched shipments, view pickups and cancel scheduled pickups.
 * **Settings**
 Change app settings that modify quoting and shipment options when dispatching using SmartShip.

-### SmartShip App Settings
+### Flagship for Shopify App Settings

 * **Services**
 Checkboxes consisting of the courier services that SmartShip offers, and a list of the various services types that the couriers will offer.
-You can use these checkboxes to show or hide certain couriers or services so that they will not appear in the *shipping method* menu at checkout
+You can use these checkboxes to show or hide certain couriers or services so that they will not appear in the *shipping method* menu at checkout.

 * **Packaging**
 Allows you to set a weight limit split on individual boxes in orders, meaning that if you have an order which would exceed the weight that you provided, the app adds an extra box during the quoting and dispatch processes.